Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

 Conclusion

 Ruby’s inherited hook is powerful but has a crucial timing limitation: it fires before the subclass is fully defined.
-When you need to inspect or work with fully-defined subclasses, combining inherited with TracePoint’s :end event provides an elegant solution.
+When you need to inspect or work with fully-defined subclasses in frameworks like WiFi Wand, combining inherited with TracePoint’s :end event provides an elegant solution.

 This pattern gives you the automatic behavior of inheritance hooks while ensuring you have access to the complete class definition.
-Just remember to balance the convenience against the added complexity and performance considerations.
+For WiFi Wand, this means we can guarantee that every OS-specific model implements exactly the same interface, providing a consistent experience for users regardless of their operating system.

 The next time you’re building a Ruby framework and find yourself frustrated that inherited doesn’t see your subclass methods, reach for TracePoint – it might be exactly what you need.